 Pumpkins make a wonderful canvas for bright and beautiful designs.
 When designing your pumpkins let your imagination run wild.
 Try everything!
 There’s no wrong way to decorate a pumpkin.
 I’m sharing some of my favorite pumpkin decorating techniques, along with some of my favorite decorating art supplies.
 I hope you’ll find some fun Halloween inspiration.

-Choose a mini white pumpkin to start.
+Step 1: Choose a mini white pumpkin

 Drawing on Pumpkins

-STORYTELLING PUMPKIN: For this whimsical pumpkin I used Chalk-o-Rama chalk crayons.
-I love how smoothly and beautifully these chalk crayons cover the pumpkin surface.
 The idea for the storytelling pumpkin came about from my love of making story stones for children.
 This was a fun pumpkin to collaborate with my 5-year-old son, and a great way to help him with creative storytelling.

-DOODLE PUMPKINS: It’s hard to go wrong with a doodle pumpkin.
+It’s hard to go wrong with a doodle pumpkin.
 Your doodles don’t have to be complicated.
 They can simply be straight lines and it will still turn out beautifully.

-GLITTER PUMPKINS: “When in doubt, add more glitter!”
+“When in doubt, add more glitter!”
 If you want something that is eye-catching and will make people smile, just add glitter to your pumpkin.

-Start by covering your pumpkin in Mod Podge with a foam brush.
+Step 1: Cover your pumpkin in Mod Podge with a foam brush.

-Place a paper underneath your pumpkin and pour glitter over it.
+Step 2: Place a paper underneath your pumpkin and pour glitter over it.
 My favorite glitter is Recollections Extra fine glitter.
 Use one color at a time and return the remaining glitter into the container.

-Let your pumpkin dry completely.
+Step 3: Let your pumpkin dry completely.
 If you like, add an additional coat of Mod Podge over the dried glitter.
 I didn’t add this layer, and my glitter still stayed on without shedding.

-Melted Crayon Pumpkin
+Melted Crayon Pumpkins

 Making a melted crayon pumpkin is a fun and unique project to do with kids.